-The new capital campaign builds upon the success of the "Renewing The Promise" campaign, which raised \$43 million by its conclusion in 1997.
-By meeting the needs established by the new campaign, Loyola seeks to become a classic Jesuit university of national standing.
+The Preparing Tomorrow campaign builds upon the success of the "Renewing The Promise" capital campaign, which raised \$43 million by its conclusion in 1997 and affirmed Loyola's reputation as a top regional university.
+By meeting the needs identified in the new campaign, Loyola seeks to secure its growing position among the nation's highest-ranked, Catholic, Jesuit colleges and universities.
+For more information on the Preparing Tomorrow campaign, please contact the Development Office at 410-617-2290.